 Focusing Only on Monetary Gain

 It is said that if you follow your passions, the money will sort itself out.
-There is certainly some truth to this, however it does depend significantly on making sound and educated business decisions along the way.
+There is certainly some truth to this, however, it does depend significantly on making sound and educated business decisions along the way.
 You simply won’t be able to turn your passions into profit if you don’t have the right business model in place.
 But what about money?
 What about focusing all your passions on monetary gains?

 The trap with focusing solely on monetary gains is that money is only the by-product of something.
 It is the effect that originates from a cause.
 In other words, it is something that only comes as a result of something else.

-You might for instance tell me that you are a stock trader, and that you’re passionate about money.
-However, in reality the likelihood is that money isn’t your passion.
+You might, for instance, tell me that you are a stock trader and that you’re passionate about money.
+However, in reality, the likelihood is that money isn’t your passion.
 Stock trading is your passion and money is the reward you get from trading stocks successfully.

 The trap with pursuing money for the sake of your “love for money” is that you will often fall into the trap of chasing “get rich quick” schemes.
 And we all know how they end up.
 What often happens is that in their pursuit of money people get into a whole lot of debt.
 They get into debt because they end up chasing the “next big thing”.
-The problem is that they don’t have passion for this “thing” and instead end up making decisions based purely on financial gain.
+The problem is that they don’t have a passion for this “thing” and instead end up making decisions based purely on financial gain.
 And when money doesn’t come in as expected, they move onto something else.
 In other words, they are constantly scattered in their efforts and never stick to anything long-term.
 And that’s how they end up in a whole lot of debt.